The Seven Deadly Sins: ENVY!

 A. WE NEED TO KEEP OUR PRIORITIES RIGHT

-- if we remember this, it will help us to keep our priorities right
+a. if we remember this, it will help us to keep our

-- make a call and compliment the person for his or her accomplishment
+b. make a call and compliment the person for his or her

-- tell them you are proud of them and proud to know them
+c. tell them you are proud of them and proud to know

-In his letter, the Apostle James warns Christians about the demonic influence of envy: “But if you harbor bitter envy and selfish ambition in your hearts, do not boast about it or deny the truth.
-15 Such “wisdom” does not come down from heaven but is earthly, unspiritual, of the devil.
-16 For where you have envy and selfish ambition, there you find disorder and every evil practice.”
-(James 3:14-16) NIV
+In his letter, the Apostle James warns Christians about the demonic influence of envy: ABut if you harbor bitter envy and selfish ambition in your hearts, do not boast about it or deny the truth.
+15 Such Awisdom@ does not come down from heaven but is earthly, unspiritual, of the devil.
+16 For where you have envy and selfish ambition, there you find disorder and every evil practice.@ (James 3:14-16) NIV